BogaziciLinguisticsCircle/bounlingcircle.github.io/content/scol22/index.md

 Welcome!

 *The 4th annual SCOL (formerly known as BUSCTEL) will take place on May 27-28, 2022.
-All graduate and undergraduate students are welcome to sent their (work-in-progress) submissions!*
+All graduate and undergraduate students are welcome to send their (work-in-progress) submissions!*

 Please check our [**Call For Papers**][cfp]!